shixinhuang99/scafalra/README.md

 + react     /.../projects/react
 ```

-When we want to create a new project based on one of these templates, we can use `scaffold-cli create react ./new-awesome-project` to quickly copy the template.
+When we want to create a new project based on one of these templates, we can use `scaffold create react ./new-awesome-project` to quickly copy the template.

 ```
 Project created in '/.../new-awesome-project'.